Zebra in Mokala National Park, South Africa

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.

 If you take regular medication, make sure you can get repeat prescriptions if needed.
-Most prescription medicines in the UK need a prescription (‘script’) from a local doctor in South Africa.
+Most prescription medicines in the UK need a prescription (‘script’) from a doctor in South Africa.
 The doctor may ask you to get an electronic prescription from your medical practitioner in the UK.
-Pharmacies are readily accessible across the country.
-Some have medical practitioners on site who can write prescriptions.
+There are pharmacies across the country – some have medical practitioners on site who can write prescriptions.

 TravelHealthPro explains best practice when travelling with medicines.